Adult Art School Classes

 Cost: $270 + $45 Materials Fee

-This class is designed for students who would like to create utilitarian forms designed for functionality, such as bowls, cups, vases, lidded vessels, and plateware.
-Although previous experience in ceramics in either hand building or wheel throwing, is welcome, no previous experience is required for this class.
-Through visual demonstration, the student will be introduced to a variety of wheel-throwing and hand-building techniques that can be applied in a variety of ways to further explore the functional form in clay.
+This class is designed for students with previous experience in ceramics in either hand building or wheel-throwing.
+Through visual demonstration, the student will be introduced to a variety of wheel-throwing and hand-building techniques that can be applied in a variety of ways to further explore contemporary concepts in clay.
+These concepts can be applied to functional or sculptural forms, furthering the student's visual vocabulary and understanding of the various possibilities this medium has to offer.
 The project demonstrations are techniques rather than work descriptions, so the student is encouraged to apply these concepts in their own unique way.
 This class is designed to provide a positive learning environment that will encourage the student to explore the various possibilities of form in the medium of clay.
 The materials fee will include clay, firing, glazes, the use of our in-house tools, and storage for your works in progress.
-In addition to traditional glazes, students will also have the option to use a variety of finishes to complete their works, such as slips and underglazes.
+In addition to traditional glazes, students will also have the option to use a variety of finishes to complete their works, such as, the use of slips, slip trailing, sgraffito, and glaze alternatives.
 Students will be asked to keep a journal in a bound sketchbook or 3-ring binder.
 Your journal should consist of notes from the projects, sketches, and glaze combinations/finishes used in your final work.
 By this method, you will have a record of all the techniques, concepts, and experiments you will have learned throughout the semester.

 Studio Monitor: Danielle DeGuglimo